 If you pass the negative value, servlet will be loaded at request time, at first request.

+22) What if we pass negative value in load-on-startup?

+It will not affect the container, now servlet will be loaded at first request.

+more details...

+23) What is war file?

+A war (web archive) file specifies the web elements.
+A servlet or jsp project can be converted into a war file.
+Moving one servlet project from one place to another will be fast as it is combined into a single file.

 Advantage of war file

 saves time: The war file combines all the files into a single unit.
 So it takes less time while transferring file from client to server.